The Stichting Stolpersteine

 The STIFTUNG – SPUREN – GUNTER DEMNIG manages the data of all Stolpersteine that are laid worldwide and is responsible for the production of the Stolpersteine.

 In addition, there is also a very good cooperation with the municipality of Amsterdam and Utrecht to ensure that the Stolpersteine leggings run smoothly throughout the city.
 This includes informing the neighbors about the laying, preparing the location and ensuring no disruptions on the day of the official laying.

-The municipality also ensures that Stolpersteine is temporarily removed and replaced if necessary due to work.
+The municipality’s also ensure that Stolpersteine are temporarily removed and replaced if necessary due to work.

 Stichting Stolpersteine is an officially recognised charitable not-for-profit organisation.
 This has been confirmed by the Dutch government with an ANBI status.
 This guarantees that all donations are used for the purpose of the foundation; the laying of Stolpersteine.